Gujarat ignored trial court’s opinion as board with five BJP members set Bilkis Bano convicts free

 The judgement notes that this will “enable the Appropriate Government to take the right decision as to whether or not suspension or remission of sentence should be granted”.

+In a judgement passed this year, the Supreme Court reiterated that the opinion of the presiding officer of the trial court was a “procedural safeguard”, which “would stand defeated if the opinion of the presiding judge becomes just another factor that may be taken into consideration by the government while deciding the application for remission.
+It is possible then that the procedure under Section 432 (2) would become a mere formality.”

-Mathur said, “The judge is aware of all the evidence available to him.
+Mathur explained: “The judge is aware of all the evidence available to him.
 He can examine all circumstances properly.
 Also, he is having a judicious approach to the entire approach.
 He understands the value of remission and rehabilitation, and therefore his opinion is required.”

-If the government chose to ignore the opinion of the trial judge, Mathur said it needed to state the reasons for doing so.
+If the Gujarat government had chosen to ignore the opinion of the trial judge, Mathur said it needed to have stated the reasons for doing so.

 “Looking at the dubious circumstances in this case it would be appropriate for the Gujarat government to bring all these necessary facts, including reasons for not accepting the opinion, in the public domain,” he said.